 Weekends through December 29, select weekdays

-Daily though December 30 (closed Christmas Eve and Christmas Day)
+Sunday, December 1-Monday, December 30 (closed Christmas Eve and Christmas Day)

-Cut your own Christmas tree — Islandwide, mostly in Suffolk County
+Cut Your Own Christmas Tree — Islandwide, mostly in Suffolk County

 Through Christmas Eve

 Make the search for your family’s holiday tree an outdoors event at one of the many cut-your-own farms on Long Island.
-Some of these destinations offer holiday train rides, cocoa, caroling, and even a visit from St, Nick himself.
+Some of these destinations offer holiday train rides, cocoa, caroling, and even a visit from St. Nick himself.

-Holiday theater — Islandwide
+Train Shows — Islandwide